proditis/BugBounty-Journal/days/day6.md

 [WIP]: This is still being worked on :D

-Alright, today i feel a lot better, the fever is gone and the headache is now a lot smoother (but still present).
+Alright, today i feel a lot better, the fever is gone and the headache is now a lot smoother (even though its still present).
 I tried to cleanup some of my notes but it was hard to recall what happened :rofl:

 Hours on it: ~2am - ~8am